meteorhacks/kadira/README.md

 More information
 ----------------

-Check out the [Kadira Academy](https://kadira.io/academy) for more information.
+Check out [Kadira Academy](https://kadira.io/academy) for more information.